AmirKhan6219/An-application-to-detect-faces-in-live-cam/README.md

 Today, it’s used in a variety of ways from allowing you to unlock our phone, go through security at the airport, purchase products at stores, etc.

-# OpenCV
+# Libraries
-The project is implemented using opencv python library.
+1. opencv
+2. face-recognition
+3. numpy
+4. dlib

-OpenCV is a huge open-source library for computer vision, machine learning, and image processing.
+1. OpenCv is a huge open-source library for computer vision, machine learning, and image processing.
-OpenCV supports a wide variety of programming languages like Python, C++, Java, etc.
-It can process images and videos to identify objects, faces, or even the handwriting of a human.
+2. It can process images and videos to identify objects, faces, or even the handwriting of a human.

-# Face Recognition — Step by Step
+# Steps are used in this project.

-# Step 1: Finding all the Faces
+1: Finding all the Faces
-Find all the list of faces.
-Goal is to figure out how dark the current pixel is compared to the pixels directly surrounding it.
-Repeat that process for every single pixel in the image, you end up with every pixel being replaced by an arrow.
-These arrows are called gradients and they show the flow from light to dark across the entire image.

-To find faces in this HOG (A method invented in 2005 called Histogram of Oriented Gradients — or just HOG for short) image, all we have to do is find the part of our image that looks the most similar to a known HOG pattern that was extracted from a bunch of other training faces
+2: Posing and Projecting Faces
+3: Encoding Faces
+4: Finding the person’s name from the encoding

+# Technology used
+1. Python
+2. Machine Learning